Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 I don’t pretend to understand all the science he explains, but I trust his expertise because his lights have consistently been the most useful LED grow lights in my grow ops.

-One final note—you can’t trust those so-called “LED review sites” that are so pervasive online.
+And here’s a caution—you can’t trust most of those online “LED grow light review sites.”
 Notice these sites say little or nothing about harvest weight, cannabinoid and terpenoid percentages, strains grown, what they competed the test LED model against, and other relevant details.

 They don’t show marijuana grow op photos of their alleged LED grow light test, and I don’t think these reviewers are actually using the lights to grow marijuana, if they used them at all!